oracle-livelabs/database-maa/zdm-physical-online-with-backup/migrate-db/migrate-db.md

    -targetnode - Host name of the target database server.

-   -backupuser - Name of the OCI tenancy user allowed to backup or restore the database.
+   -backupuser - Name of the OCI tenancy user having the object storage bucket used for migration.

    -rsp        - Location of the Zero Downtime Migration response file.